Unturned3/tpkg/README.md

 More packages will be added later, once tpkg becomes usable.

 ### TODO
+1. test for any bugs in the dependency management system
+2. add code to check if any other packages requires the package being removed
-1. replace system() calls with standard "file system interface" functions
+3. maybe replace system() calls with library functions
-2. add dependency checking mechanism